Volume 33, Issue 159 (July & August 2025) J Adv Med Biomed Res 2025, 33(159): 264-272 | Back to browse issues page

 1- Department of Physiology, School of Medicine, North Khorasan University of Medical Sciences, Bojnurd, Iran

-2- Natural Products and Medicinal Plants Research Center, North Khorasan University of Medical Sciences, Bojnurd, Iran
+2- Department of Physiology, School of Medicine, North Khorasan University of Medical Sciences, Bojnurd, Iran & Natural Products and Medicinal Plants Research Center, North Khorasan University of Medical Sciences, Bojnurd, Iran

 3- Student Research Committee, School of Medicine, North Khorasan University of Medical Sciences, Bojnurd, Iran